I tried SRE for a service as an embedded SRE

 The regular meeting I'm referring to is the one I belong to.SRGInstead of doing it by myself, Embedded SRE and DotMoney engineersIncluding the business sidepeopleWe will hold regular meetings.

-Infuse SREs into the service
+Infuse SREs throughout the service

 So we created a tool that posts an SLO summary once a week to a random channel that everyone on the service side joins.